ajayyy/CoopNavigatorImproved/README.md

 # Build Instructions

+Clone the repository:

 `git clone`

+Install the dependencies:

 `npm install`

+Build or run the extension:

 `npm build` to build the extension.

+or

-`npm watch` to have build after every change.
+`npm watch` to build after every change.

 The extension will be found in `dist`